corememltd/cloud-managed-dns/README.md

     +------------------------------+            |#############                ||               |
                                                 +----------------------------------------------+

-Out of scope to this project is the right hand side of the diagram encompassing the public DNS zone; here the focus is on the left side on-premise private DNS componment.
+Out of scope to this project is the right hand side of the diagram encompassing the public DNS zone; here the focus is on the left side on-premise private DNS component.

+Points to be aware of:

+ * externally (ie. 'Internet User' on the right), *only* records in the public view will be returned
+ * internally (ie. 'On-Premise' on the left), *only* records in the private view will be returned
+     * records from the public view do not back fill into the private zone
+         * this functionality is available in DNS Wingman (send enquires to info@coremem.com)
+ * generally you should not put [special use IPs (RFC6890)](https://www.rfc-editor.org/rfc/rfc6890) into the public view
+     * so not `192.168.0.0/16` or `fd00::/8`

 There should be no need for you to interact with the Azure deployment other than to maintain your zones.
 The on-premise resolver may be anything of your choosing but this project does provide a suitable example Unbound configuration for you to use if you wish.

 Though this project uses Hashicorp's Packer and Terraform tooling for deploying, there is no need for you to learn or understand these tools other than to install them.
-A

 ## Related Links

  * [Azure](https://docs.microsoft.com/azure/)